gauravsingh7x/JavaScript-Algorithms-and-Data-Structures-V7/README.md

 Hint: If you get stuck, try using ```console.log()``` to log variable values to the console.
 This will help to debug problems.

 6. [**Basic Algorithm Scripting**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Basic-Algorithm-Scripting) **(16 Tasks)**

 7. [**Object Oriented Programming**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Object-Oriented-Programming) **(26 Tasks)**

+At its core, software development solves a problem or achieves a result with computation.
+The software development process first defines a problem, then presents a solution.
+Object oriented programming is one of several major approaches to the software development process.

+As its name implies, object oriented programming organizes code into object definitions.
+These are sometimes called classes, and they group together data with related behavior.
+The data is an object's attributes, and the behavior (or functions) are methods.

+The object structure makes it flexible within a program.
+Objects can transfer information by calling and passing data to another object's methods.
+Also, new classes can receive, or inherit, all the features from a base or parent class.
+This helps to reduce repeated code.

+Your choice of programming approach depends on a few factors.
+These include the type of problem, as well as how you want to structure your data and algorithms.
+This section covers object oriented programming principles in JavaScript.

 8. [**Functional Programming**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Functional-Programming) **(24 Tasks)**

 9. [**Intermediate Algorithm Scripting**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Intermediate-Algorithm-Scripting) **(21 Tasks)**

 ## Projects